longturn/freeciv21/docs/Coding/hacking.rst

 ^^^^^^^^^^^^^^^^^

 Index coordinates simply reorder the map into a continuous (filled-in) one-dimensional system.
-This coordinate system is closely tied to the ordering of the Tiles in native coordinates, and is slightly easier to use for some operations (like storage) because it is one-dimensional.
+This coordinate system is closely tied to the ordering of the tiles in native coordinates, and is slightly easier to use for some operations (like storage) because it is one-dimensional.
 In general you cannot assume anything about the ordering of the positions within the system.